 Advice may be sought from one or several providers, when considering the initiation of a statutory assessment.
-Details of this may be found in the DFE SEN Code of Practice.
+Details of this may be found in the Department for Education (DfE) SEN Code of Practice.

 A Statutory Assessment is only usually required or conducted for children with complex or severe learning needs.
 This may include needs in: